 Remember that earlier we created a UserItemComponent?
-Instead of rendering each name within the UserListComponent, we ought to use UserItemComponent as a child component - that is, instead of repeating over 1i tags directly, we should let our UserItemComponent specify the template (and functionality) of each item in the list.
+Instead of rendering each name within the UserListComponent, we ought to use UserItemComponent as a child component - that is, instead of rendering the text Hello and the name directly, we should let our UserItemComponent specify the template (and functionality) of each item in the list.